 Beginning Spring 2018, Willamette students began hosting the Willamette Alumni of Color Connection, an annual event that brings together alumni and students of color.
-This event is typically hosted once per year and is coordinated by student employees in the Office of Equity, Diversity and Inclusion, the Office of Multicultural Affairs, and Career Development.
+This event is typically hosted once per year and is coordinated by student employees in the Office of Intercultural Engagement and Inclusion, and Career Development.
 This event is designed to provide a space for current students of color to network with alumni of color to learn what it’s like navigating their identity in their career fields.

 Willamette University Linkedin Alumni Network is another great way for students to find and connect to alumni doing great work all over the world.